 9th-12th grade subject patterns for students who plan to enter U-M

-Ideally, students will have completed five units (full-year courses) during each of the four years.
-Also, students should elect Advanced Placement, international baccalaureate, honors, enriched, and accelerated high school courses when appropriate and possible.
+Ideally, you will have completed five units (full-year courses) during each of the four years.
+Also, you should elect Advanced Placement, international baccalaureate, honors, enriched, and accelerated high school courses when appropriate and possible.

 |Literature, Science, and the Arts4||4||25||3||3||3||5|

 |Art & Design||4||2||3||3||3||5|

 1 Students are urged to complete at least two rigorous writing courses.